Galileo88/Galileos-Planet-Pack/README.md

 * Orbit lines jump around when zoomed out to outer planets in map view and tracking station.
 Its stock bug made more noticeable by Kopernicus

-* Sigma Dimensions does not play nice with KSCSwitcher AND KSC++.
-I recommend you remove KSC++ when using Sigma Dimensions

-* Kerbal Konstructs does not scale with Sigma Dimensions.
+* Kerbal Konstructs/KSC++ do not scale with Sigma Dimensions.
 Statics spread apart.
 A fix is coming.

 * Any Decal Stickers parts with stock flags set in them revert to GPP flags on launch or on reload within the SPH/VAB.